 An extraordinary insight into life under one of the world’s most ruthless and secretive dictatorships – and the story of one woman’s terrifying struggle to avoid capture/repatriation and guide her family to freedom.

 As a child growing up in North Korea, Hyeonseo Lee was one of millions trapped by a secretive and brutal communist regime.
 Her home on the border with China gave her some exposure to the world beyond the confines of the Hermit Kingdom and, as the famine of the 1990s struck, she began to wonder, question and to realize that she had been brainwashed her entire life.

 At age seventeen, she decided to escape North Korea.
 She could not have imagined that it would be twelve years before she was reunited with her family.

 Hyeonseo Lee grew up in North Korea but escaped to China in 1997.
 In 2008, after more than 10 years there, she came to Seoul, South Korea, where she struggled to adjust to life in the bustling city.
 She is a regular speaker on the international stage fostering human rights and awareness of the plight of North Koreans.
 Her TED talk has been viewed over 13 million times.

-Copies of Life After are available for sale in the parish hall or can be ordered from Amazon.
+Copies of The Girl with Seven Names are available for sale in the parish hall or can be ordered from Amazon.